amandalin047/ERP_2023Fall/README.md

 Continue searching for then applying the following packages:
 - **[mne](https://mne.tools/stable/index.html) is the Python package for reading, processing, analyzing, and plotting EEG/MEG data.**
-- [pandas](https://pandas.pydata.org/docs/) is a powerful library for data analysis amd manipulations in the form of `pandas.DataFrame`
+- [pandas](https://pandas.pydata.org/docs/) is a powerful library for data analysis and manipulations in the form of `pandas.DataFrame`
 - [pingouin](https://pingouin-stats.org/build/html/index.html) is for for statistical analyses in Python (I find it more convenient tyan Statsmodels, which comes installed as a dependency with MNE.
 - [openpyxl](https://openpyxl.readthedocs.io/en/stable/) is needed in order for Python to read from and qrite to Excel files.
     + Side note: Excel now accepts (or is about to accept) Python syntax and functions 😍